Sandalorian/alfresco-docker-examples/README.md

 2. [Share](#Share-Cluster-Setup)
 3. [Solr](#Solr-Cluster-Setup)

-We cover each of these in turn below:
+We cover each of these in turn below.

-**This is not a production ready deployment and serves only as an example**

 ## Repository Cluster Setup